thegronkinator/Gun-Rules/README.md

 Tier 3

 SoundBlaster
-Damage: 2d4 force
+Damage: 1d8 force
+Range: 50FT
 Fire type: full auto
-targets reduced to 0hp or under with this weapon will be kept alive, but unconcious and deaf. say it for the people in the back, living enemies may be turned in for 1.5x the normal pay.
+targets reduced to 0hp or under with this weapon will be kept alive, but unconcious and deaf. say it for the people in the back, living enemies may be turned in for 1.5x the normal pay, and it still doesn't stack.
 Ammo type: Canister
 Cost: 350
 Tier 3

-PulseRail:
-Damage:
+TIER FOUR

 Attachments: